When Adrian Beltre hits No. 3,000, his teammates will hunt for his head

 "He's probably going to have to expect it," Hamels says.
 "We gotta get him.
 He is that elder statesman.
 We listen to and abide by a lot of the rules that he's able to dictate, so this is an opportunity to get back at him.
 He can't fight the whole team."

-Even if Beltre successfully manages to rastle the Rangers' roster, history says he still might not be out of the woods.
+Even if Beltre successfully manages to rassle the Rangers' roster, history says he still might not be out of the woods.

 "Sometimes I get mad, but most of the time I'm just having fun.
 I would rather not do it because I don't like it, but if anybody does it for a joke, I wouldn't be mad.
 It's a little bit of both."